krig/fossnorth2019/outline.md

 > were “Maxwell’s Equations of Software!”
 This is the whole world of
 > programming in a few lines that I can put my hand over.
 - Alan Kay

-Today, there are a few different dialects of lisp in use.
-Scheme, most commonly in the free software world known via GNU Guile, is the oldest of these, followed by Common Lisp which was intended to be *the* standard programming language but never really caught on.
-Next comes Emacs lisp as used in the emacs text editor, and finally we have Clojure and ClojureScript which are quite a bit newer than the others and runs on the JVM and in the browser.

 ## S-expressions